-This tier of quarterbacks will provide you a matchup-proof weekly advantage at the quarterback position.
-The best of the quarterback fantasy football tiers, they will likely cost you a top-24 pick in redraft leagues and are a must-draft anywhere outside the top-36 picks.
+This tier of quarterbacks will provide you with a matchup-proof weekly advantage at the quarterback position.
+The best of the quarterback fantasy football tiers, they’ll likely cost you a top-36 pick in redraft leagues and real values anywhere outside that range.

 Fantasy Quarterback Tier 2 – High Floor Difference-Makers With Elite Upside

-This tier of quarterbacks is proven weekly advantages over the majority of your league who will rarely if ever come out of your lineup.
-They likely don’t have 50 touchdown upside, but all are capable of being top-two options at the high end of their range of outcomes.
+This tier of quarterbacks is proven weekly advantages over the majority of your league who will rarely (if ever) come out of your lineup.
+They likely don’t have 50 total touchdown upside, but all are capable of being Tier 1 options at the high end of their range of outcomes.

 Fantasy Quarterback Tier 3 – Average Starts With Weekly Advantage Potential

-This fantasy football tier of quarterbacks features guys who you will start most weeks but may bench in favor of a streamer in below-average matchups.
-Their range of outcomes vary wildly but will be enough to keep you afloat or even above average many weeks.
+This fantasy football tier of quarterbacks features guys who you will start most weeks but may be benched in favor of a streamer in below-average matchups.
+They don’t have a consistent Tier 1 ceiling but will be enough to keep you afloat or even above average most weeks.
 Count these guys as your average league starts (mid-to-low QB1s).

 Fantasy Quarterback Tier 4 – Fringe QB1 Starters With Spiked Week Potential

 These quarterbacks are best used as leaders of a committee approach on your fantasy team.
-They’ll have game-winning weeks in plus matchups, but lack the year-long ceiling of the QBs in higher fantasy football tiers.
+They’ll have game-winning weeks in plus matchups but for one reason or another, lack the ceiling and/or floor of the Tier 3 group.

 Fantasy Quarterback Tier 6 – Mid-Range QB2s With Limited Ceilings

 These quarterbacks can flirt with a top-12 finish but are unlikely to threaten the top-8 overall.
-They are decent-to-average QB2s who will mostly be used in streamer and bye/week situation and can start multiple weeks in a pinch.
-They should not be the best QB on your roster.
+They are decent-to-average QB2s who will mostly be used in streamer and bye/week situations and can start multiple weeks in a pinch.
+They are hopefully not the best QBs on your roster.